gmh4589/FOLARE_installer/README.md

 ![Image alt](https://staticdelivery.nexusmods.com/mods/1151/images/34293/34293-1539206046-1528670673.jpeg)

-GUI installer for mod for Follaut 4 game.
+GUI installer for Follaut 4 game mod.
 The mod and build this tool you can download here: https://www.nexusmods.com/fallout4/mods/34293

 War.
 War never changes.
 But not sun flare flares!
 Use this modification, and you can make lens sun flares, such as you want them to be.